dafer45/TBTK/doc/Manual.md

 #  External storage {#ExternalStorage}
 While the classes described in the other Chapters allow data to be stored in RAM during execution, it is important to also be able to store data outside of program memory.
 This allows for data to be stored in files in between executions, to be exported to other programs, for external input to be read in, etc.
-TBTK therefore comes with two methods for writing data strucutres to file on a format that allows for them to later be read into the same data structures, as well as one method for reading parameter files.
+TBTK therefore comes with two methods for writing data structures to file on a format that allows for them to later be read into the same data structures, as well as one method for reading parameter files.

 The first method is in the form of a FileWriter and FileReader class, which allows for Properties and Models to be written into HDF5 files.
 The HDF5 file format (https://support.hdfgroup.org/HDF5/) is a file format specifically designed for scientific data and has wide support in many languages.